JeffreytheCoder/UCLA-CS111-22S/lab3/README.md

 ### Performance

-Run the tester such that the base hash table completes in 1-2 seconds.
-Report the relative speedup (or slow down) with a low number of threads and a high number of threads.
-Note that the amount of work (`-t` times `-s`) should remain constant.
-Explain any differences between the two.
+./hash-table-tester -t 8 -s 50000 gives the base case in 8.479 secs and v1 in 15.663 secs.

+./hash-table-tester -t 4 -s 100000 gives the base case in 10.536 secs and v1 in 18.585 secs.

+v1 is slower than the base case because the v1 implementation makes parallelism useless since only one thread/process is allowed to obtain the lock and modify the hash table.

+With half of the threads, the performance of v1 doesn't change significantly since it doesn't use parallelism, and the total entries it needs to process is still 400,000.

 ## Second Implementation

-The v1 approach makes parallelism useless since only one thread/process is allowed to obtain the lock and modify the hash table.

 So in v2, I add a lock in the hash_table_entry struct.
 When a thread/process calls add_entry, the code first tries to obtain the lock under the specific hash table entry that the thread/process wants to modify.
 If it fails, the function returns immediately.
 If it succeeds, the thread or process unlocks the lock at the end of the function.